kodecocodes/english-style-guide/README.md

 **Required Sections**

 The **Key points** section is always required in book chapters.
 The **Where to go from here?** section is only needed if the author is suggesting the reader check out a significant number of outside resources.

+**Chapter References**
+When referring to chapters in the same book, give the chapter number and place the chapter title in quotes:

+_Example:_ Chapter 15, “Performance Tips and Tricks”.

+Refer to chapters in other books as follows:

+_Example:_ Check out the “Doing Cool Stuff” chapter of _Ray’s Awesome Book_.

 ## Serial (Oxford) Commas